 Strategic Thinking Across Scales and Typologies

-We are committed to being adept across scales and project type and developing the appropriate teams of individuals to allow this approach to both function and flourish.
+Spatial Affairs is committed to being adept across scales and project type and developing the appropriate teams of individuals to allow this approach to both function and flourish.

 Some of our projects have spawned furniture or product design solutions and we particularly like the detailed thinking and different procurement processes this type of work requires.
 Click below for more information.